-Kate Abramson Beller is a principal with Capitol Counsel LLC.
-She draws on her previous experience as a health care attorney and background in health care policy to provide clients with analyses of complex legislative and regulatory issues, with special focus on the implementation of the Affordable Care Act, Medicare coverage and reimbursement policies, and the 340B Drug Discount Program.
-Abramson Beller tracks developments on health care for clients, enabling them to prepare successful advocacy strategies.
+Kate Abramson Beller is a principal with Capitol Counsel, LLC.
+As a health care attorney and expert in health care policy, Abramson Beller has counseled clients across the health care spectrum, including providers, drug manufacturers, and hospital groups.
+She provides clients with analyses of complex legislative and regulatory issues, with a focus on Medicare and Medicaid coverage and reimbursement requirements, insurance reforms, and drug pricing policies, including extensive work on the 340B Drug Pricing Program.
+Abramson Beller tracks health care legislative and regulatory developments for clients, enabling them to prepare successful advocacy strategies.

 Georgetown University Law Center – J.D.
 Duke University – B.A., Phi Eta Sigma Honors Society

 - Hogan Lovells, Washington, D.C. – Health care attorney

 - Powers Pyles Sutter & Verville, Washington, D.C. – Health care attorney